 Running Fastball vs. Cutter

 A cutter is a type of fastball that goes to the inside of a batter’s body, but is thrown by the opposite hand of the pitcher -- for example, left-handed pitchers against right-handed batters.
-This type of pitch, thrown by pitching great Greg Maddux, looks like it will pass straight over the plate, but curves at the last second, often causing the batter to strike out.
+This pitch type, thrown by Major League Baseball great Greg Maddux, looks like it will pass straight over the plate, but curves at the last second, often causing the batter to strike out.

 Differences in Velocity